The Basics of the Low-FODMAP Diet

-FODMAPs are found in many different foods from fruits (apples, cherries, mangos) to vegetables (artichokes, onions, peas) to soft cheeses, yogurt, and honey.
-Polyols are often used to sweeten chewing gums.
+FODMAPs are found in many different foods from fruits – apples, cherries, mangos, to vegetables – artichokes, onions, peas, to soft cheeses, yogurt and honey.
+Polyols are another example, which are sugar alcohols that are often used to sweeten chewing gums.

 It’s impossible to tell whether a food is high or low in FODMAPS by just looking at it.
 For instance, cherries are high in FODMAPs, while blueberries are not.
 This does not mean that cherries are somehow less healthy than blueberries.
-FODMAPs are perfectly safe and actually beneficial.
-Removing them from the diet for a short period of time, though, may be helpful for some individuals with IBS or IBD.
+For most people, FODMAPs are perfectly safe and foods containing them contribute to a healthy eating pattern.
+However, for some people with IBS or IBD, removing them from the diet for a short period of time, may help alleviate symptoms.

-The fermentation of FODMAPS in the large intestine produces gas, which can lead to flatulence, borborygmus (rumbling and gurgling in the intestines), and bloating.
+The fermentation of FODMAPS in the large intestine produces gas, which can lead to flatulence, borborygmus – rumbling and gurgling in the intestines and bloating.
 They also draw water into the large bowel, which can lead to diarrhea.
-By reducing the amount of all of these short chain carbohydrates, a low-FODMAP diet essentially reduces gastrointestinal symptoms that may be exacerbated by certain foods.
-While the research on low-FODMAP diets is emerging, initial studies and reviews suggest that restricting FODMAPs reduces “functional gut symptoms,” and that even a short term restriction seems to have a lasting effect after FODMAP-containing foods are re-introduced into the diet.
+By reducing the amount of these short-chain carbohydrates, a low-FODMAP diet essentially reduces gastrointestinal symptoms that may be exacerbated by certain foods.
+While the research on low-FODMAP diets is emerging, initial studies and reviews suggest that restricting FODMAPs reduces “functional gut symptoms,” and that even a short-term restriction seems to have a lasting effect after FODMAP-containing foods are re-introduced into the diet.

 The low-FODMAP diet may be in the news more often these days but that does not mean it is an appropriate or safe diet for everyone.
 Low-FODMAP diets are specific diets meant for a specific population to follow for a short time.
 There are plenty of eating plans and tools out there meant for healthy adults, whatever your health goal may be.